Elsa Salonen

 Thematic consultancy / coral bleaching: Helmut Schuhmacher, emeritus professor of aquatic ecology, Duisburg-Essen, Germany

-Thematic consultancy / Indonesian mythology: Patrick Vanhoebrouck, anthropologist, Yogyakarta, Indonesia and the artist's Javanese friends: e.g. Arif Abdurachman and Bawep Kapalatama
+Thematic consultancy / mythology: the artist's Javanese friends: e.g. Arif Abdurachman and Bawep Kapalatama, anthropologist Patrick Vanhoebrouck

 Exhibition views: Fata Morgana, Berlin, 2018 / Photographers: Jere Salonen and Elena Panouli